 In larger companies, a digital marketing manager may report to a VP or director of marketing.

-In addition to creating a holistic digital marketing strategy, the digital marketing manager must ensure that all the digital marketing department roles are working together to the same goal.
+In addition to creating a holistic digital marketing strategy, the digital marketing manager must ensure that all the digital marketing department roles are working together toward the same goal.

 Some of the tasks and responsibilities comprising the typical day of a digital marketing manager include: